ArashPartow/exprtk/readme.txt

    if (!parser.compile(expression_str,expression))
    {
+      // A compilation error has occured.
+Attempt to
+      // print all errors to the stdout.

       printf("Error: %s\tExpression: %s\n",
              parser.error().c_str(),
              expression_str.c_str());

       for (std::size_t i = 0; i < parser.error_count(); ++i)
       {
+         // Include the specific nature of each error
+         // and its position in the expression string.

          error_t error = parser.get_error(i);
          printf("Error: %02d Position: %02d "
                 "Type: [%s] "